Bill Russell Was the GOAT

 3. 5-on-5 game only.
 This is not an attempt to determine who would win one-on-one, though that would be an interesting thought experiment.

 4. Post high school only.
 An already apples-to-oranges comparison becomes completely unwieldy if we try to compare HS achievements.
 Russell was undeniably a late bloomer who was very fortunate to even get the chance to play college ball.
 I'll happily concede that Jordan was the better high school player.
+(But even in high school, Russell managed to win two state titles despite "atrocious fundamentals."
+It's the story of his career: no one could quite understand how he was effective, but no one could beat him either.)

 5. Russell vs. Jordan only.
 With apologies to Lebron, Wilt, and Kareem, I'm only looking at the Russell/Jordan comparison.
 The logic is transitive: if consensus GOAT Jordan is better than everyone else, and Russell is better than Jordan, than Russell is better than everyone else too.
 I haven't made the comparisons directly, but I feel confident that the case for Russell vs. Jordan would be equally (actually, substantially more) valid vs. any other player.